 - Subscribe to Alerts.
 Subscribe to our custom email alerts subscription service to be immediately notified when a new program for your organization is announced.
 Subscribe >

-- NEW. $331.4M in Waived Fees for Airports.
+- $331.4M in Waived Fees for Airports.
 Rents paid on ground leases for the 21 airport authorities that form part of the National Airport System and that pay rent to the government are waived for March through to December.
 PortsToronto, which operates Billy Bishop City Airport, will receive comparable treatment.

 Publishing and News Sectors

-- NEW. $30M in Canceled CRTC Fees.
+- $30M in Canceled CRTC Fees.
 The CRTC will not issue letters requesting payment for Part I licence fees by broadcasters for the 2020–21 fiscal year.